Tell stories that matter to you with our vibrant Creative and Professional Writing degree

 The Creative and Professional Writing programme is taught by means of lectures, seminars, workshops and individual tutorials.
 Enthusiastic student participation is essential to success in the programme.

 Students are encouraged to start creative writing at a very early stage in the course and to regularly share their work with colleagues.
 There are opportunities for collaborative projects and developing skills in constructive criticism of creative work.
-Jonathan Gibbs (Programme Director, Creative & Professional Writing) has written an article on the role of the short story in teaching creative writing.

 Class sizes range from 15 to 35 students, depending on the module.